thanhmiyata/luan-van-tot-nghiep/Document/Sequential tasks.md

 ## Task 1: Combine All Sections into Single Document

+### ⚠️ RECOMMENDED APPROACH: Use the 3-step incremental process below (each step only processes 1 existing file + 2 new sections)

 ### Objective
 Combine all paper sections into one complete document with consistent formatting.